Electric Vehicles: 10 Ways the Costs Just Don't Pencil Out

 uflypro/Adobe male mechanic sitting besides car using software to auto tune car on tablet

-Gas vehicles need a lot of functional and mechanical support to keep them operating well.
-You may not have to deal with oil changes or have an expensive tune-up, but there are still maintenance costs to factor into your budget when you own an EV.
-You’ll need to have it inspected, and any moving parts will likely need replacement over time.
+Gas vehicles need extensive functional and mechanical support to keep them operating well.
+Although you may not have to deal with oil changes or have an expensive tune-up, there are still maintenance costs to factor into your budget when you own an EV.

 You’ll pay more in sales tax